macbuse/macbuse.github.io/index.md

  </video>

-And here are some of the things I learned to do by talking to the students (and going on forums).
+And this is something I learned to do by talking to the students (and going on forums).

 ### Simulation of an epidemic